-The Shure AONIC Free sounds very good for a pair of consumer earphones and its default frequency response mostly follows our house curve.
+The Shure AONIC Free sounds very good for a pair of consumer earbuds and its default frequency response mostly follows our target curve.
 The AONIC Free reproduces louder bass and low-midrange notes than our house curve, but it won’t generate many complaints.

 It boosts 80-400Hz sounds a bit, but by no more than 5dB.
 Interestingly, besides the 10dB peak at 5kHz, treble frequencies aren’t prominent.
 This is especially apparent in the chart above 7kHz, where there’s a steep roll off.
-Experientially, high harmonics will sound quiet, or get altogether masked by lower frequencies.
+Experientially, high harmonics will sound quiet.
 Frankly, the fundamentals of music sit in lower frequencies than the roll off, so it’s not a huge issue.
 If you want more treble detail, select the Treble Boost EQ preset or do it manually in the PLAY app.

 Lows, mids, and highs

 Turning on Didn’t I by Darondo reveals the pleasantly mellow, clean rhythm guitar in the center that pans to my left ear, anchoring the track alongside a quiet organ.
-Darondo’s prominent falsetto vocals occasionally compete with backing singers, the string section, and flute—all of which occupy higher registers.
+Darondo’s prominent falsetto vocals occasionally compete with backing singers, the string section, and flute — all of which occupy higher registers.
 Cymbals and snare sound much too quiet, though they are mixed quietly to begin with.
-I miss the sounds above 7kHz, which the mids mask.
-The cacophonous mids and highs also mask the already quietly mixed bass sections.
+I miss the sounds above 7kHz that give some harmonic detail.
+The cacophonous mids and highs also take focus off of the already quietly mixed bass sections.

 However, with the more modern hyped-up rework of the same track by Dave Allison, the added percussion is much more audible, suggesting this is in part due to mixing and mastering decisions.
 Darondo’s voice still sounds too quiet relative to more treble-emphasized earbuds.
 The same goes for the strings and flute.
 It is nice, however, to hear the bass guitar more prominently.
 Fortunately, I can turn the EQ up for those absent highs to yield a more complete experience of the song.